Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 The saga began in early 2022 when Keller decided to sell a seemingly insignificant 0.3-acre lot he had inherited decades ago.
 Alexis, who owned the neighboring home and had grand plans to build an artist’s studio, expressed interest in the parcel.
 Initial discussions appeared amicable, with a verbal agreement that Alexis would purchase the land for $150,000.

-However, things soured when Keller’s attorney drafted the sale contract with an ambiguous clause about “right of access” and easements.
+However, things soured when Keller’s attorney drafted the sale contract with an ambiguous clause about right of access” and easements.
 Alexis claimed the wording restricted her intended use, while Keller insisted it protected his family’s privacy.
 Attempts to renegotiate stalled for months, deepening mistrust.

 By September 2022, Alexis submitted a formal grievance, claiming Keller was deliberately withholding necessary easement rights.
 Keller countered, arguing Alexis had breached the contract by starting preliminary construction before finalizing the deed transfer.

 Faced with mounting legal fees, both parties agreed to binding arbitration under the Illinois Real Estate Arbitration Act.
-The hearing was held in January 2023 at the Henderson County Courthouse, with Arbitrator Marian Li presiding.
+The hearing was held in January 2023 at the Mercer County Courthouse, with Arbitrator Marian Li presiding.

 Over three intense days, evidence unfolded: survey maps, emails, text messages, and expert testimonies from land surveyors and real estate appraisers.
 Alexis’s expert argued the parcel was undervalued by at least $20,000 due to improper disclosure of a wetland easement.
 Keller’s side contended the wetland was negligible and had been disclosed adequately.